 You have to be if you want to compete in this business because that is what it is all about.
 You have to be thick-skinned and tenacious as well as competitive.
 You may well be all of these things and in which case, I applaud you if you choose to go into Multi-Level Marketing as a way to generate some income in retirement.

 If you do decide this is the way you want to go, please do your homework and investigate the company as thoroughly as you can.
 Refer to those comparison points I mentioned above to determine if this is a legitimate MLM company or a Pyramid scam.
+In fact, I have created a checklist that you may want to look at which may help you decide if you want to pursue the multi-level marketing business model.
 Don’t be too quick to rely on friends who are in a program you are considering because they may be trying to recruit you to their benefit!
 Find independent reviews online and check with the Better Business Bureau.

 So, in answer to the question I posed at the beginning, I do not think that Multi-Level Marketing is a scam.
 It is a legal, legitimate business model and people have become very successful in doing it, albeit it can take many years to make a lot of money.
 It depends on what you’re personal financial goals are and how much time and energy you are willing to devote to it.